-First you’ll need to pick out a name and decide your niche, BUT don’t get too caught up in it either.
+First, you’ll need to pick out a name and decide your niche, BUT don’t get too caught up in it either.
 I’ve seen plenty of bloggers start out with one idea and then transition to a new one once they figured out what they preferred to write about, or once they saw what was resonating with their readers.
 There are plenty of name generator sites out there, but I’m not listing them as a resource because all they do is take your three or four words to describe your blog and then spit back out blog names using only those words.
 You can do that on a piece of paper.
 (Haha, had to throw that one in there!
 Moleskine journals are my favorite playground for my words.)

 You will be able to find your domain name (aka your blog or website name) sign up for it and then sign up for web hosting.
 Once you have your hosting nailed down, you can load WordPress onto your site.
-Wordpress is a free platform that you can use to build your blog.
+WordPress is a free platform that you can use to build your blog.
 The great thing about WordPress is that while it seems overwhelming, there are a lot of great videos out there, plus WordPress has its own tutorials on how to use all that it offers.
-If you ever question what comes next, just research it, you will find the the answer.
+If you ever question what comes next, just research it, you will find the answer.

 But if you’re ready to take it to the next step with a theme, I highly recommend the Divi theme from Elegant Themes.
-They have great tutorials on their website
+They have great tutorials on their website that show you how to upload Divi and how to create blog posts within their theme.

 Make Me Pretty Please